essembeh/AirvantageFS/README.md

 Presentation
 ------------

-The idea of this makeit is to create a very simple way to send data to the Airvantage platform.
+The idea of this *makeit* is to create a very simple way to send data to the Airvantage platform.

 Limitations of existing methods
+ - Mihini
+   - Only for linux
- - Mihini: Only for linux, too much features if you just want to send data, not so easy to integrate with other languages
+   - Too much features if you just want to push data
+   - Limited bindings to allow pushing data with other languages: socket [EMP](http://download.eclipse.org/mihini/doc/agent_connector_libraries/Embedded_Micro_Protocol_EMP.html), c, lua, java (in work)
+ - REST API
+   - Limited, can only push data and read "apply settings" pending operations
- - REST API: Limited to read and some actions, need to implement HTTP-REST client
+   - Need to implement HTTP-REST client

 The project
- - Unique daemon which communicate with the platform
+ - Small daemon which only communicate with the platform to push datas
- - Using the filesystem to represent dataset (linux philosophy, everything is a file)
+ - Using the filesystem to represent the dataset (linux philosophy, everything is a file)
- - Using Java NIO to sync FS and the Airvantage dataset
+ - Using Java NIO to monitor files change on the FS
  - Can be used by every application which can read write files to send data
  - Multi-platform (tested on Linux/MacOS)